Shudihno/Research-Assignment/README.md

 # Research-Assignment
-This is a Data Theory Research assignment for Bright Learn.
+This is a research assignment for Bright Learn focusing on the Foundations of Data Analytics and Data Scienece.